splishy-splash/splishy-splash/README.md

 - 👀 I’m interested in building interesting tools for communities.
 - 🌱 I’m currently interested in Reverse Engineering and Python.
 - 💞️ I’m looking to collaborate on pretty much any and everything.
-- 📫 You can reach me on discord at splishsplash#8928

 <!---